2BAB/ScratchPaper/README.md

 ## v1.x (Deprecated)

 The v1.x `IconCover` forked from [icon-version@akonior](https://github.com/akonior/icon-version).
-It provided icon editor functions and compatible with `Aapt1`, and I added some little enhancement like hex color support, custom text support.
+It provided icon editor functions that compatible with `Aapt1`, and I added some little enhancement like hex color support, custom text support.
 As time goes by, we have to move to `Aapt2` sooner or later.
 So I decide to revamp the whole project and add more fancy features. **If you are still using `Aapt1` with `IconCover`, now is the time to consider moving into the new one.**

 ## License